UM2ii/Open-Source-LLM-Tools-for-Radiology/docs/Radiology report processing with Text Generation Web UI.md

 ### Step 3: Set instruction template, hyperparameters, and chat mode
 - Navigate to the ‘Parameters’ tab and select the appropriate instruction template.
 This information can be found in the ‘config.json’ file within your downloaded model folder, under ‘model_type’
 - Adjust the parameters as necessary for your use case.
 For example, to make responses near-deterministic, change ‘seed’ from random (i.e -1) to any other integer and ‘temperature’ to 0.01
-- For more detailed information on hyperparameters, see [hyperparamaters doc](https://github.com/oobabooga/text-generation-webui/blob/main/docs/04%20-%20Model%20Tab.md)
+- For more detailed information on hyperparameters, see [hyperparamaters doc](https://github.com/oobabooga/text-generation-webui/blob/main/docs/03%20-%20Parameters%20Tab.md)

-### Step 3: Set instruction
+### Step 4: Chat with your model
+- Navigate to the ‘Chat’ tab and select ‘Chat-Instruct’ or ‘Instruct’ mode if you are using an instruct model.
+If not, ‘Chat’ should be chosen.
+- You are now ready to chat with your model!